 Site Characterisation

 Site Characterisation plays a key role in the journey to a Geological Disposal Facility (GDF).
-It is the process by which NWS develops a detailed understanding of the geology and the associated environment relative to an Area of Focus, to determine whether it is suitable to safely host a GDF.
+It is the process by which NWS develops a detailed understanding of the geology and the associated environment relative to an Area of Focus, to determine whether it is a suitable site to safely host a GDF.

-What is Site Charaterisation
+What is Site Characterisation?

 How long does Site Characterisation take?